 California is the USA’s most-visited state, a land of vast national parks, major cities, and a coastline rich in marine life.
-Whether you’re interested in Hollywood glamor or sea kelp, wish to explore by kayak or electric bicycle, or want to compare the size of skyscrapers to the height of sequoia trees, the Golden State has something to match most interests.
+Whether you’re interested in Hollywood glamour or sea kelp, wish to explore by kayak or electric bicycle, or want to compare the size of skyscrapers to the height of sequoia trees, the Golden State has something to match most interests.

 We’ve recently tried and tested a range of new experiences that will enhance your trip — everything from kayaking among seals and dolphins to walking through giant sequoia groves.